-The many theories of lifespan human development differ in focus and explanation, but they all result from scientists' attempts to organize observations of people at all ages.
-Developmental scientists conduct research to gather information and answer questions about how people grow and change over their lives.
-They devise theories to organize what they learn from research and to suggest new hypotheses to test in research studies.
+The many theories of lifespan human development differ in focus and explanation, but they all are the result of scientists' attempts to organize their observations of development and answer questions about how people grow and change over their lives.
+Developmental scientists devise theories to organize what they learn from research and to suggest new hypotheses to test in research studies.
 In turn, research findings are used to modify theories.
 By conducting multiple studies over time, developmental scientists refine their theories about lifespan human development and determine new questions to ask.